Multilingual portals

 Language column

-In the following columns, the texts will be shown in the respective portal languages.
+In the following columns, all texts are displayed in the respective portal languages.

 Filter languages

-Click here if you want to show/hide a language column, e.g. "English", in the list.
+Click here if you want to hide a language column in the list, e.g. English.

 Create a copy of the language constant